Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Preliminaries

-Recall that our underlying fractional Brownian motion $B$ has a.s $\kappa$-H\"older continuous paths for every $\kappa<H$.
-Therefore, if $u$ is a process with a.s finite $\alpha$-variations for some $\alpha>1-H$, it is an immediate consequence of Proposition \ref{integralYoung} that the Young integral $\int udB^{i}$ is well-defined pathwise.
-This makes the Young integral a good integral when $H>\frac12$ (because the choice $\alpha=H$ is possible), but not when $H=\frac{1}{2}$ (because, for instance, we cannot deal with integrals as simple as $\int B^jdB^i$).
+Recall that, for each $i$, the fractional Brownian motion $B^i$ has a.s.\!\! $\kappa$-H\"older continuous paths for every $\kappa<H$.
+Therefore, if the process $u$ has a.s.\! finite $\alpha$-variations for some $\alpha>1-H$, it is an immediate consequence of Proposition \ref{integralYoung} that the Young integral $\int_0^\cdot udB^{i}$ is well-defined pathwise on $[0,T]$; this makes the Young integral a suitable integral when $H>\frac12$.
+In contrast, it is not a suitable integral when $H=\frac{1}{2}$ because, for instance, we cannot deal with integrals as simple as $\int B^jdB^i$.